 Who is a young carer?

-A young carer is someone under the age of 18 and takes responsibility for looking after someone (usually their mother, father, brother or sister) who is:
+A young carer is someone who is under the age of 18 and takes responsibility for looking after someone (usually their mother, father, brother or sister) who is:

 - suffering mental distress